Horbury Lease Extension - Free Consultation

 Top reasons for Horbury lease extension

-Main reasons to start your Horbury lease extension today:
+Main reasons to commence your Horbury lease extension today:

 Horbury property with a lease extension has roughly the same value as a freehold

-It is generally considered that a property with in excess of one hundred years unexpired lease term is worth roughly the same as a freehold.
-Where an additional ninety years added to all but the shortest lease, the premises will be equivalent in value to a freehold for many years in the future.
+It is generally accepted that a residential leasehold with in excess of 100 years remaining is worth approximately the same as a freehold.
+Where an additional ninety years added to all but the shortest lease, the residence will be equivalent in value to a freehold for many years ahead.

 Lender Requirement